DIY Floating Bookshelf – How To Make And Display Floating Shelves

 Place the 4″ wide piece of wood flat on a surface.
-Place wood glue on the edge of your other 2 pieces (the 1/2″ wide piece and the 2″ wide piece).
-Place them flat against the 4″ wide piece at the edges.
-This will create an “L” shape. from the wood.
+Add wood glue on the edge of your other 2 pieces (the 1/2″ wide piece and the 2″ wide piece).
+Then secure them flat against the 4″ wide back cover piece at the edges.
+This will be “L” shaped. from the wood.
 Let the wood glue dry.

 Reinforce the shelving by adding nails through the bottom of the shelf into the edges where you glued the wood together.

-Paint the shelf white (or whatever color you desire!).
+You can have white floating shelves (or whatever color you desire).
+Sometimes, painting them the color of the wall seamlessly blends the shelves into the wall.
 It may need a few coats to help even out the brush strokes.
 Let dry overnight.

-To hang the shelving, you can either add holes to the back with a router (if you have access to one), or you can place holes through the back portion of the shelf into the wall.
+To hang the shelf, you can either add holes to the back with a router (if you have access to one), or you can place holes through the back portion of the shelf into the wall.
 Use a level to even out the shelves, ensure that you find the studs, and drill screws through the shelf directly into the wall.
-The art, photos, or books that you place onto the shelf will likely cover those holes.
-Or you can opt for routed holes in the back of the shelf (or have a professional add these for you).
-You can then put screws directly into the wall and hang the shelf that way!
-Stage your shelves to show them off!

 The art, pictures, or books that you place onto the shelf will likely cover those holes.
 Or you can opt for routed holes in the back of the shelf (or have a professional add these for you).
 You can then put screws directly into the wall and hang the shelf that way.